What is B2B Marketing?

 What is Marketing?

-Marketing is “the action or business of promoting and selling products or services, including market research and advertising.”
-This is a simple but also relatively shallow definition.
-Modern marketing is much broader, including many specific disciplines.
-Examples include Content Marketing, Social Media Marketing, Digital Marketing, Newsletter Marketing, account-based marketing, and other areas offline and online.
+This is a simple but accurate definition.
+Modern marketing includes many specific disciplines.
+Examples are Content Marketing, Social Media Marketing, Digital Marketing, Newsletter Marketing, account-based marketing, and other offline and online marketing disciplines.

 The classic definition by Jerome McCarthy, made in 1960, uses the “4P” concept.
 Also called the marketing mix: